Key Takeaways from the first European Hydrogen Auction

 • Enhancing the detail required in project proposals, particularly concerning the origin and value chain of the electrolyzers, to support decisions aligned with the Net Zero Industry Act (NZIA).

-Southern Lights is a software platform that enhances its customers’ ability to design and optimize proposals for the auctions including Power-to-X alternatives at a fraction of the cost and time it takes energy companies to do this manually, using our intuitive software interface.
+Southern Lights is a software that enhances its customers’ ability to design and optimize proposals for the auctions including Power-to-X alternatives at a fraction of the cost and time it takes energy companies to do this manually, using our intuitive software interface.